Reimagine Retail Workforce in the Automation Era

 - Break down silos: As retailers are moving toward an omnichannel customer experience approach, the organizational experience should move in the same direction.
 Sophisticated data allow retailers to scrutinize customer behaviors and predict trends so they can increase profitability.
 Relevant insights should be shared across different business units to empower employees to make suggestions that will drive sales.

-Sparkwork is currently attending NRF 2019 in NYC.
+Sparkwork is currently attending NRF 2020 in NYC.
+Please come to our booth#7117.
 We have helped retailers from 10 to 600 locations increase their automation workforce productivity.
 Our customers have seen their employee NPS (net promoter score) improve by 8% and customer NPS by 12% on average after the first year of using Sparkwork.
 Want to here more?
 Speak with us here.